HTML-Earth/P5/ml-agents-0.11.0/project/Implementation_options.md

 ## Features:
 ### Done:
 - Robot driving into walls
-- Robot performing 'lift-debris' with debris in shovel
+- Robot is within dropZone
 - Robot getting closer to debris
+- Robot is ready to pickup debris
+- Robot has debris in shovel

 ### Not done:
 - Robot with debris getting closer to dropzone
 - Debris inside dropzone
     - To tell it that the reward is connected to this feature
+-
+- Robot performing 'lift-debris' with debris in shovel

 ---------------------